2bPrecise Launches a Genomics and Precision Medicine Initiative At NIH

 Genetic and genomic data often resides in multiple isolated silos managed by scientists and labs, and interpretation data is frequently faxed or delivered to clinicians via PDF.
 Providers struggle to find a home for this incredibly valuable information to make it available, meaningful and actionable to clinicians and researchers.

 Moving from readable to actionable is core to enabling true precision medicine.
-Data must be stored within a model that allows for the discreet identification of interpretation variants and annotations within a specific patient’s clinical context.
+Data must be stored within a model that allows for the discrete identification of interpretation variants and annotations within a specific patient’s clinical context.
 Accurately merging and extracting the meaningful elements from combined phenotypic (clinical), genetic, and genomic data is extraordinarily complex and difficult and goes well beyond limiting Phenotypic-Genotypic registries available online today.
 Creating a rich symantic ontology to store and harmonize these data sets is the foundation to deriving actionable patient-specific insights.

 Presenting relevant and accurate data to clinicians within their workflow is the last mile to meaningful utilization.
-Today, clinicians work in a variety of EHR systems, and they often receive genetic and genomic test results in the unique language of genetic science and outside of their clinical workflow as non-discreet documents.
+Today, clinicians work in a variety of EHR systems, and they often receive genetic and genomic test results in the unique language of genetic science and outside of their clinical workflow as non-discrete documents.

 Why Precision Medicine Has The Spotlight